Friends Fighting Cancer Spotlight

-We are so grateful to our Friends Fighting Cancer: individuals and organizations who host fundraising events to benefit cancer research at UCLA.
-These events promote both cancer awareness and the important work of UCLA's Jonsson Comprehensive Cancer Center (JCCC) in the community.
+We are so grateful to our Friends Fighting Cancer: individuals and organizations who host fundraising events to benefit cancer research and patient care at UCLA.
+These events promote both cancer awareness and the important work of the UCLA Health Jonsson Comprehensive Cancer Center in the community.

 Chelsea S.